leedoff/GCD_Calculator/ReadMe.txt

-		- "Entered natural number but does not work" : When the program tells you to "enter only natural numbers" but you have made sure that your number does only contain the character 0 to 9 and no comma, the number is too big for the program to handle.
+		- "Entered natural number but does not work" : When the program tells you to "enter only natural numbers" but you have made sure that your number does only contain the characters 0 to 9 and no comma, the number is too big for the program to handle.